Every homesteader knows that building a DIY greenhouse is a fantastic way to extend your growing season while shielding plants from harsh weather.

 5. Build the Walls:

-For the walls, start by attaching two 16-foot 2x4s at the top and bottom of each side.
-Then, nail or screw in additional 2x4s spaced 24 inches apart.
-The 2-foot spacing is important for the roof, where you will attach polycarbonate roof panels.
-Assemble the walls with 3-inch screws, ensuring each joint is secure.
-Attach the walls to the 4×4 beams at the corners using 4-inch screws.
+For the walls, begin by attaching two 16-foot 2x4s at the top and bottom of each side.
+Next, nail or screw in additional 2x4s, spaced 24 inches apart.
+This spacing is crucial for the roof, where you’ll attach polycarbonate panels.

 Related: How to Collect Rainwater Without Gutters